julienhvillemur/data-analytics-power-bi-report378/README.md

 KPIs | Target vs last quarter for revenue, profit & orders.
 Slicer | Date range (range customised by user to analyse by date periods).

+### Customer Detail

+### Product Detail
+This page of the report provides insights into the fincial and productive achievements of the company.

 ## Report Structure

 ## Troubleshooting